Docs

 Select more than one icon by dragging a rectangle around the icons, or by holding △ (or Shift on the IIgs) while clicking each icon.

-Drag files to a volume icon or a window from a different volume to copy files.
+To copy files to a different volume, drag the file icons to a window, volume icon, or folder icon.
 To move files to a different volume instead, start the drag then hold down △ or ▲ while dropping.

 ⚠️ WARNING: Deleted files can not be recovered from the Trash, unlike in modern operating systems.